n8n-io/n8n-docs/docs/reference/user-management.md

 * SMTP password
 * SMTP sender name

-To set up SMTP with n8n, configure the following environment variables for your n8n instance:
+To set up SMTP with n8n, configure the SMTP environment variables for your n8n instance.
+For information on how to set environment variables, refer to [Configuration](../getting-started/installation/advanced/configuration.md)

 | Variable | Type | Value |
 | -------- | ---- | ----- |